nimdaghlian/digital-garden-jekyll-template/_notes/Memex sketch.md

 	* Backlinks to documents should accept aliases
 	* Backlinks can link to octothorpes
 * I want to be able to create Proxy Documents for octothorpes
-	* Backlinks to a Proxy Document will create
+	* Local backlinks to a Proxy Document will create document-level octothorpes for the term assigned to the Proxy